iliamosko/TetraPlus/README.md

 accomplish to unlock those achievements.

 ### 5. Different sizes of playing field
-The original size playing field for Tetris is a 10x20 play area, with the addition of small, Lard and X-Large play areas, users can enjoy playing Tetris on new playing fields.
+The original size playing field for Tetris is a 10x20 play area, with the addition of small, large and X-Large play areas, users can enjoy playing Tetris on new playing fields.
 These playing fields will be unlocked by using P-coins or through certain challanges/acheievements.

 ### 6. Highscores